muralikrishnangm/tensoflow-cpp-example/README.md

 # Description

 These are sample scripts to load a TensorFlow model and run a forward step.
+See [TensorFlow for C](https://www.tensorflow.org/install/lang_c) for TF C++ API installation instructions.

 The following examples are provided (will be updated accordingly):
 1. A sample Hello World implementation [`example_tensorflowNN_cpu.cpp`](example_tensorflowNN_cpu.cpp)